jeremyfix/reveal_pandoc_slides/README.md

 ## Exporting in PDF

-Using the built-in pdf export does not work very well.
+Using the built-in pdf export does not work very well (actually, that may not be completely true, I must give a try viewing the pdf from google chrome, it seems to be working).
 Instead we serve the slides locally and use [decktape](https://github.com/astefanutti/decktape) to convert the HTML slides into PDF.

 You need to be in the directory where the HTML slides are generated.
 And suppose the generated slides are `slides.html`